kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 Both the publisher and subscriber MAY reset the stream at any time.
 The lowest priority streams should be reset first during congestion.

-When a Group stream is reset, the publisher MUST send a SUBSCRIBE_DROP message on the corresponding Subscribe stream.
+When a Group stream is reset, the publisher MUST send a GROUP_DROP message on the corresponding Subscribe stream.
 A future version of this draft may utilize reliable reset instead.

 ### GROUP Message